 We will contact Program clients at least annually to evaluate whether there have been any changes to their financial situation that could affect their Profile Information or the Program Services, including whether they wish to impose any reasonable restrictions on the management of the Program Account or reasonably modify any existing restrictions (the "Annual Review Process").
 Clients should provide updated Profile Information any time there is a change to their goals, time horizon, tax situation, risk tolerance, or personal financial situation, even outside of the Annual Review Process.
-If we do not hear from a client during the Annual Review Process, we will update client information based on known information (e.g., client's age, time horizon, and other date-relative elements of the client's Profile Information), but we will otherwise assume that the client's Profile Information has not changed.
-In some cases, the changes to this updated information will cause us to determine that a Strategy account is no longer appropriate for the client.
+If we do not hear from a client during the Annual Review Process, we will update client information based on known information (e.g., client's age, planned investment horizon, other date-relative elements of the client's Profile Information, updated account balances of the client's Program Accounts and other Fidelity accounts, as well as updated balances of certain outside accounts a client has provided), but we will otherwise assume that the client's Profile Information has not changed.
+In some cases, the changes to this updated information will cause us to determine that a strategy account is no longer appropriate for the client.
 In these instances, we will notify the client and begin the process of terminating the client's participation in the Program.

 Clients will receive prompt confirmations from NFS for any transactions in their Program Accounts; however, with respect to automatic investments, automatic withdrawals, dividend reinvestments, and transactions that involve the core Fidelity money market fund, a client's account statement serves in lieu of a confirmation.
-In addition, clients electronically receive statements from NFS that detail all holdings and transaction information, including trades, additions, withdrawals, shifts in investment allocations, advisory fees, and estimated gain/ loss and tax basis information.
-Statements and confirmations are also available online at Fidelity.com.
+In addition, clients receive statements from NFS that detail all holdings and transaction information, including trades, additions, withdrawals, shifts in investment allocations, advisory fees, and estimated gain/loss and tax basis information.
+Statements and confirmations are also available online at Fidelity.com and by enrolling in the electronic delivery program.
+Clients will not pay a different fee because of their decision to receive electronic statements or trade confirmations.
 Clients should carefully review all statements and other communications received from FBS and NFS.